Sophie, Duchess of Edinburgh: Public image and style

 At the start of her relationship with Prince Edward, Sophie was referred to as "the girl next door", and noted for her successful career and ordinary background.
 In the early years of her marriage, Sophie faced public scrutiny for her business interests, and was often compared to the late Diana, Princess of Wales, who had died two years earlier.
 On her transition to becoming a full-time royal, she later stated: "Certainly it took me a while to find my feet.
 The frustration was I had to reduce my expectations of what I could actually do.
 I couldn't turn up at a charity and go, right, I think you should be doing this, because that's what I was used to doing in my working life.
 I had to take a really big step back and go, OK, they want you to be the icing on the cake, the person to come in to thank their volunteers and funders, not necessarily to tell them how to run their communications plan."

 Sophie has since been cited as an under-the-radar "stabilizing influence" and a "safe pair of hands".
 She has been said to have a low-key approach to royal engagements, and often drives herself to and from events.
 Amanda Pullinger stated to Town and Country, "She actually presents herself as an ordinary person and I think that is increasingly what the royal family needs to do."
 She has also been noted for her long-term work on "gritty" subject matters such as gender-based violence in conflict, and trips to "difficult areas", including Kosovo, Sierra Leone, South Sudan, the Democratic Republic of the Congo and Colombia.
-The Countess's engagements gained significant attention from the public post-Megxit, with her charity work and style choices receiving increased commentary and analysis.
+Sophie's engagements gained significant attention from the public post-Megxit, with her charity work and style choices receiving increased commentary and analysis.
 Writer Ingrid Seward states that Sophie "is not a self-publicist....She looks good, without being over-the-top, and she's not craving celebrity.
 You often wouldn't know she had carried out all those engagements."